 The change in practice resulted from a 2015 settlement agreement between the NCRAs and 30 State Attorneys General.
 After the settlement, the National Consumer Assistance Plan (NCAP) introduced new guidelines to strengthen credit reporting accuracy.

-One change under the NCAP restricted which public records the NCRAs could include in its credit reports.
+One change under the NCAP restricts which public records the credit reporting agencies could include in credit reports.
 Public records can only be included on a credit file if:

 - The agency refreshes its data every 90 days, and

 - There is enough identifying personal information to match the record to the correct consumer.
-Identifying personal information includes your name, address, and a Social Security number or birthdate.
+This information includes your name, address, and Social Security number or birthdate.

 For privacy reasons, civil judgments on public records don’t include identifiable information like Social Security numbers, home addresses, and dates of birth.

-Following the introduction of the NCAP, civil judgments and tax liens haven’t been included on consumer credit reports since July 2017.
-Bankruptcies, however, are still included on credit reports.
+Since July 2017, civil judgments and tax liens have not been included on consumer credit reports following the introduction of the NCAP.
+Bankruptcies, however, are still included.

 Federal Regulations Concerning Judgments on Credit Reports

 It’s important to remember that the NCAP isn’t a federal regulation.
-No federal law prevents judgments from being included in a consumer report.
+The Fair Credit Reporting Act (FCRA), a federal law, sets guidelines for what can be reported and how long.
+Still, it doesn’t specifically prevent judgments from being included in a consumer report.

-Additionally, only Experian, Equifax, and TransUnion agreed to leave judgments off of credit reports.
-Judgments and liens may still appear on consumer reports that other agencies produce.
+Additionally, only Experian, Equifax, and TransUnion agreed to remove judgments from credit reports.
+Judgments and liens may still appear on consumer reports produced by other credit reporting agencies.

 Effects of Judgments on Your General Credit